Samsung isn't honoring its Galaxy S8 $200 trade-in discount for many, leaving customers frustrated

 Naturally, people began digging around for ultra-cheap phones that were eligible so that they could get $200 off the rather expensive Galaxy S8 phones at nearly no cost.
 Given the promotion's relatively loose constraints, many simply purchased a cheap prepaid phone from stores like Target or Walmart and called it a day.
 For instance, the Slickdeals thread suggested the $9.99 Alcatel OneTouch Pixi Eclipse from Walmart, which is of course now sold out.
 Others just grabbed an old phone out of their drawer.

 A couple of days ago, customers began to receive emails from Samsung.
 While most people were greeted with a confirmation of their successful trade-in, others weren't so lucky.
-Here's what Slickdeals user dchay found in his inbox after trading in a "brand new pre-paid alcatel phone" (likely the $10 Pixi Eclipse):
+Here's what Slickdeals user dchay found in his inbox after trading in an unnamed new prepaid Alcatel phone (likely the $10 Pixi Eclipse):

 "Dear Don,